lupyuen/lupyuen.github.io/src/forgejo.md

 __Life Without GitHub:__ What's it like?
 Today we talk about [__Forgejo Git Forge__](https://forgejo.org/), and whether [__Apache NuttX RTOS__](https://nuttx.apache.org/docs/latest/index.html) could possibly switch from GitHub to our own Git Forge.

 _What's this Forgejo?
-And why is it a "Git Forge"?_
+Why is it a "Git Forge"?_

 Think GitHub...
 But __Open-Source__ and __Self-Hosted__! _(GoLang Web + PostgreSQL Database)_